-Our exposure to operational risk is typically medium to high because the business has complex processes and systems.
-We seek to manage operational risk by undertaking quarterly self-assessments of the progress of identified risks and feeding into this process errors and "near miss" data that we record.
+Our exposure to operational risk is typically low to medium because the business has adequate processes and systems.
+We seek to manage operational risk by undertaking quarterly selfassessments of the progress of identified risks and feeding into this process errors and "near miss" data that we record.
 Our high governance standards, as described in section B, act to reduce the likelihood of operational risks materialising.

-We measure operational risk through the Risk Management System (see B.3) and through the
+We measure operational risk through the Risk Management System (see B.3).

-Internal Control System (see B.4).
 By its nature, we are managing a number of often-very-different risks under the heading of operational risk.
 The measures used are particular to the individual risk.

 The impact of operational risk on the business plan is considered in the ORSA.
-For most operational risks, when they materialise, the effect is on the level of sales or expense or both.